mesosphere/dcos-docs-site/pages/1.13/deploying-services/update-user-service/index.md

 title: Updating a User-Created Service
 menuWeight: 3
 excerpt: Updating the configuration of a deployed app
 enterprise: false
 ---

-You can easily view and update the configuration of a deployed app by using the `dcos marathon` command.
+You can easily view and update the configuration of a deployed app by using the [`dcos marathon`](/1.13/cli/command-reference/dcos-marathon/) CLI commands.

-The process for updating packages from the [DC/OS Catalog](/1.13/gui/catalog/) is different.
+The process for updating packages from the UI is different.
 For more information, see the [documentation](/1.13/deploying-services/config-universe-service/).

 # Update all Environment Variables